How To Give Helpful And Effective Interview Feedback To Candidates

 As a restaurant manager, interviewing new employees can be a stressful situation.
 Many of the standard restaurant interview questions can be found online so candidates can prepare ahead of time to give the best answer.
 There’s nothing wrong with that.
 But do those answers necessarily translate into real-life skills and abilities?
 It’s hard to say.

 To help you really get to know the candidate you’re interviewing, you’ve got to go deeper.
-To help you make the interview process easier, we’ve created a list of the 20 most important restaurant interview questions.
+To help you make the interview process easier, we’ve created a list of some of the most important restaurant interview questions.

 This question can help you understand the candidate’s reasons for wanting to work in your restaurant.
 Responses like, “I really enjoy making people happy!” or, “My friend said you have the best pay.” can tell you a lot about their motives.

 This question can help you see whether or not the candidate is a team player.
 The answer they give can provide insight into their maturity level, how they handle stress, how they hold themselves accountable for problems, and their ability to deal with difficult personal situations.

 What happens behind the scenes can have an effect on how your employee deals with customers.
 So if the employee has a tendency to hold onto grudges and harbor resentment for a coworker, that might be a red flag to let this one go.

 The answer the candidate gives to this question can tell you a lot about their behavior should they get the job.
 The way they view hospitality will give you some insight into how they will respond to your guests.

 The dictionary defines hospitality as, “the friendly and generous reception and entertainment of guests, visitors, and strangers.”
 The candidate’s response should be something similar — in their own words, of course.